- Created on the 28 March, 2017.

 Fas can also be called CD95, TNFRSF6 and APO-1 and it belongs to the NGF/TNF receptor superfamily where it can mediate apoptosis.
 The mature Fas protein is made up of 319 amino acids, with a predicted molecular weight of 48 kDa and is found to be divided into 3 domains: an extracellular domain, a transmembrane domain and a cytoplasmic domain.
 The extracellular domain consists of 157 amino acids, whereas the transmembrane and cytoplasmic domains have 17 and 145 amino acids respectively.
 The extracellular domain is found to be rich in cysteine residue and it displays high similarity to human nerve growth factor receptor, B cell antigen CD40 and tumor necrosis factor receptor.

 Fas has an important role in the formation of the death-inducing signaling complex (DISC) upon ligand binding.
 This results in a membrane anchored Fas ligand trimer on the surface of an adjacent cell causing oligomerisation of Fas.
 Following the process of death domain (DD) aggregation, the receptor complex is then internalised through the cellular endosomal machinery.
 This permits the adaptor molecule (FADD) to bind the death domain of Fas via its own death domain.
 Recently, there are evidence to indicate that Fas has the ability to promote tumor growth, since during tumor progression, it is frequently downregulated or cells become rendered apoptosis resistant.
 Also, cancer cells in general are known to depend on constitutive activity of Fas.
 There are also some reports which indicate that the extrinsic Fas pathway can be sufficient to induce complete apoptosis in certain cell types through DISC assembly and subsequent caspase-8 activation.
+The following FAS ELISA kit is designed to be used for many diagnostic applications.

 - Lipid raft-mediated Fas/CD95 apoptotic signaling in leukemic cells and normal leukocytes and therapeutic implications.
 J Leukoc Biol.
 (2015) 98 (5): 739-59.
 Review.
 Gajate C. and Mollinedo F.